Education Programs

 Understanding Contracts

-Presents key contract commercial concepts that overlap traditional construction practice, but are implemented in a new way for collaborative delivery.
-Also covers contractual concepts and business practice definitions that are unique to collaborative delivery contracts.
+This material is based on Chapter 4 of the WCDA handbook.
+It presents key contract commercial and legal concepts that mirror traditional construction practice, but are implemented in a new way for collaborative delivery.
+This material emphasizes commercial concepts and business practices that are unique to two-phase collaborative delivery contracts such as CMAR and progressive design-build.

 Emphasizing the Importance of O&M Engagement